“Oh I love your hair!” you say, as you reach out to touch it

 It’s okay to be confused when I go from long, blonde hair to a shorter Afro next week

-It’s okay to ask because you don’t understand the complexities of my crown
+It’s okay to ask because you do not understand the complexities of my crown

 I too, have had questions about it.